budarin/babel-preset-perf/README.md

 These performance optimizations are based on the fact that:

 -   all arrays in the application are normal - without holes
--   chains of method calls, instead of executing each in its own cycle and creating a new array each time, use one cycle and the original array - this imposes a restriction on the use of transformations: predicates in which the 3rd parameter array is used cannot be implemented because we do not create new arrays but work with the original one
+-   chains of method calls, instead of executing each in its own cycle and creating a new array each time, use one cycle and the original array.
+This imposes a restriction on the use of transformations: predicates in which the 3rd parameter array is used cannot be implemented because we do not create new arrays but work with the original one

-If you find that someone is creating an array with holes (sparse arrays), immediately write to him about the problem and tell him that creating leaky arrays is bad practice, and it's not good to do an anti-pattern anyway!
+If you find that someone is creating an array with holes (sparse arrays), immediately write to him about the problem and tell him that creating sparse arrays is bad practice, and it's not good to do an anti-pattern anyway!

 ### `verbose`: boolean, by default: false